barneydesmond/llsif-xp-calculator/README.md

 # llsif-xp-calculator

-A simple calculator to tell you how far your idol is from hitting her Experience ceiling
+A simple command-line calculator written in Python, to tell you how far your idol is from hitting her Experience ceiling in the popular mobile game *Love Live: School Idol Festival*.

 ## Usage